Ram-india/20min_array_methods_1/README.md

 ## 4) Day-04:- reverse() and join():

  * The reverse() method reverses the order of an array.
 It has no parameters, it just simply reverses.
+ * The join() method joins the elements of an array into a string, and returns a string.

+## 5) Day-05:- shift(), unshift(), pop(), push():

+ * **Remember, the shifts manipulate the front of arrays.
+Try to remember this with this phrase, "Everyone likes to work first shift!"
+Cause that's true right?

+ * shift() and unshift(): The shift() method removes the first array element and "shifts" all of the other elements to a lower index.
+ * The pop() method returns the array element that is "popped off" the end of the array.
+ * If you wanted to add it back just use push():

+ ## 6) Day-06:- charAt(), indexOf(), lastIndexOf():

+ * The charAt() method returns the character at a specified index of a string.

+ * It has one parameter, (index) So our parameter is an index position, and it returns the letter in that position.
+Just remember this:
+   What position is such-and-such character at (char at)?

+## 7) Day-07:-indexOf();
+   position of a value.
+   Now where charAt() gives us the value of the position we pass as an argument, indexOf() gives us the In one instance we are getting the character at, and the other we are getting the index of. indexOf() takes two arguments:
+   1.The search value - the string we are searching for 2.The starting index - the index from where we are to start the search.
+This is optional.
+   ...so indexOf(searchValue, startingIndex);